 Definition # 2.
 When we love someone we give them the best we can.

 OK, so if I love myself, why do I not give myself the best food, the best attention, the kindest care?
-Why do I put my work first, my deadlines, my bills, my spouse, my obligations, my whatevers...
-If I loved myself, I would be willing to lay aside other considerations to give myself these things that would be of benefit to me -- taking time for a walk, a massage, a good meal, a chat with a friend, whatever...
+Why do I put these first: my work, my deadlines, my bills, my spouse, my obligations, my whatevers...
+If I loved myself, I would be willing to lay aside other considerations to give myself these things that would be of benefit to me -- taking time for a walk, a massage, a good meal, a chat with a friend, a yoga class, whatever...

 Are We Settling for Leftovers?